sthagen/mandiant-flare-floss/doc/installation.md

 `$ pip install -e /local/path/to/src[dev]`

-We use a git submodule to separate [code](https://github.com/fireeye/flare-floss) and [test data](https://github.com/fireeye/flare-floss-testfiles).
+We use a git submodule to separate [code](https://github.com/mandiant/flare-floss) and [test data](https://github.com/mandiant/flare-floss-testfiles).
 To clone everything use the `--recurse-submodules` option:
-- `$ git clone --recurse-submodules https://github.com/fireeye/flare-floss.git /local/path/to/src` (HTTPS)
+- `$ git clone --recurse-submodules https://github.com/mandiant/flare-floss.git /local/path/to/src` (HTTPS)
-- `$ git clone --recurse-submodules git@github.com:fireeye/flare-floss.git /local/path/to/src` (SSH)
+- `$ git clone --recurse-submodules git@github.com:mandiant/flare-floss.git /local/path/to/src` (SSH)

 Or use  the manual option:
 - clone repository
-  - `$ git clone https://github.com/fireeye/flare-floss.git /local/path/to/src` (HTTPS)
+  - `$ git clone https://github.com/mandiant/flare-floss.git /local/path/to/src` (HTTPS)
-  - `$ git clone git@github.com:fireeye/flare-floss.git /local/path/to/src` (SSH)
+  - `$ git clone git@github.com:mandiant/flare-floss.git /local/path/to/src` (SSH)
 - `$ cd /local/path/to/src`
 - `$ git submodule update --init tests/data`

 ### Step 4: Building standalone executables

-Once youre happy with your contribution to FLOSS, you can package and distribute a standalone exectuable for your friends using PyInstaller.
+Once you're happy with your contribution to FLOSS, you can package and distribute a standalone executable for your friends using PyInstaller.
 This combines the source code, Python interpreter, and required resources into a single file that can be run without installation.